dschmenk/PLASMA/README.md

 PLASMA includes a very minimal runtime that nevertheless provides a great deal of functionality to the system.
 Two system calls are provided to access native 6502 routines (usually in ROM) and ProDOS.

-romcall(aReg, xReg, yReg, statusReg, addr) returns a pointer to a four byte structure containing the A,X,Y and STATUS register results.
+call(aReg, xReg, yReg, statusReg, addr) returns a pointer to a four byte structure containing the A,X,Y and STATUS register results.

 ```
     const xreg = 1
     const getlin = $FD6A

-    numchars = (romcall(0, 0, 0, 0, getlin)).xreg ; return char count in X reg
+    numchars = (call(0, 0, 0, 0, getlin)).xreg ; return char count in X reg
 ```

 syscall(cmd, params) calls ProDOS, returning the status value.